Sol-Asban/Python_Projects/README.md

 # Python_Projects

-All the projects was done within the Data Science Course at Naya College.\n Regression and final projects were written in collaboration with **Shiran Bahat**.
+All the projects was done within the Data Science Course at Naya College.

+Regression and final projects were written in collaboration with **Shiran Bahat**.